-- BS/MS program: for current undergraduate students intending to complete a master’s degree in ECE at UF.
+- Combined Degree Program: for current undergraduate students intending to complete a master’s degree in ECE at UF.

 - Transfer from MS to PhD: for students currently enrolled in the MS program who want to continue in ECE at UF for the PhD.

-- Readmission: for students who have started a graduate degree at UF and haven’t enrolled in two or more consecutive semesters.
+- Readmission: for students who have started a graduate degree at UF and haven’t enrolled in three or more consecutive semesters.

-The BS/MS program allows qualified UF ECE undergraduates to double-count technical elective credit hours to both their BS and master’s degree in ECE at UF.
+The Combined Degree Program allows qualified UF ECE undergraduates to double-count technical elective credit hours to both their BS and master’s degree in ECE at UF.
 Students in the combined degree program can begin graduate course work in their senior year.
 This program is only available to current UF students.

-Please note that graduate courses taken before admission to the BS/MS program can not be counted towards both degrees.
+Please note that graduate courses taken before admission to the combined degree program can not be counted towards both degrees.

 To be eligible for the combined degree program, students must satisfy the following minimum criteria:

-- Must have completed at least seven EEL-prefixed core courses and 2 EE labs.
+- EE Students: Must have completed at least seven EEL-prefixed core courses and 2 EE labs.

 The following documents are required as part of the application and review process: